 Kenneth Branagh has directed three Hercule Poirot films so far and each one of them is different.
 But one is better than the rest, which is why we ranked all three films.

-- The Chi Season 6 Episode 1 Release Date and Time, Countdown, When is it Coming Out?
+- Breeders Season 4 Episode 5 Release Date and Time, Countdown, When Is It Coming Out?

 Warning: Mild spoilers for all 3 Hercule Poirot films